openresty/docker-openresty/README.md

 * Windows images must be built from the same version as the host system it runs on.
 See [Windows container version compatibility](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility).
 Our images are currently built from the "Windows Server 2016" series.

 * The `SIGQUIT` signal will be sent to nginx to stop this container, to give it an opportunity to stop gracefully (i.e, finish processing active connections).
 The Docker default is `SIGTERM`, which immediately terminates active connections.
-Note that if your configuration listens on UNIX domain sockets, this means that you'll need to manually remove the socket file upon shutdown, due to [nginx bug #753](https://trac.nginx.org/nginx/ticket/753).

 * Alpine 3.9 added OpenSSL 1.1.1 and we build images against this.
 OpenSSL 1.1.1 enabled TLS 1.3 by default, which can create unexpected behavior with ssl_session_(store|fetch)_by_lua*.
 See this patch, which will ship in OpenResty 1.17.x.1, for more information: https://github.com/openresty/lua-nginx-module/commit/d3dbc0c8102a9978d649c99e3261d93aac547378